About Sharon Yam

 Outside of academic publishing, my public writing focuses on social movements, grassroots organizing, and transnational activisms.
 My work has been published by media outlets such as the New York Times, Foreign Policy, and Hong Kong Free Press.

-Shui-yin Sharon Yam is Associate Professor of Writing, Rhetoric, and Digital Studies, Affiliate Faculty in Gender and Women's Studies, and Director of Social Theory at the University of Kentucky.
+Shui-yin Sharon Yam is Professor of Writing, Rhetoric, and Digital Studies, Affiliate Faculty in Gender and Women's Studies, and Director of Social Theory at the University of Kentucky.

 Sharon's website